Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Incomplete Information Game

 \subsection{Types and Beliefs}

-Suppose that there are $n\in \NN$ players indexed by $i=1,\ldots,n$.
-We introduce two kinds of type sets $S$ and $T_i$, $i=1,\ldots,n$.
-The type set $T_i$ encompasses part of the payoff types that player $i$ observes and belief types that encode first-order or higher-order beliefs about the other players, whereas $S$ denotes the set of payoff types that the players are uncertain about.
-Each player $i$ is endowed with a type $t_i \in T_i$ and chooses an action from a topological space $A_i$.
-We assume that $S$ is equipped with a $\sigma$-algebra $\S$ and each $T_i$ with a $\sigma$-algebra $\T_i$.
+Suppose that there are $n\ge 2$ players indexed by $i=1,\ldots,n$.
+Let $T_0$ denote the set of payoff states that are not observed by any player, and let $T_i$, $i=1,\ldots,n$, denote the type set of player $i$.
+The type $t_i \in T_i$ represents player $i$'s private information, which may include payoff-relevant characteristics as well as belief-relevant information.
+Each player $i$ chooses an action from a non-empty topological space $A_i$.
+We assume that each $T_j$, $j=0,\ldots,n$, is a non-empty set equipped with a $\sigma$-algebra $\T_j$.

-\begin{assumption}[Types and Actions] For each $i=1,\ldots,n$, the $\sigma$-algebra $\T_i$ is universally complete, and $A_i$ is a compact metrizable space. \end{assumption}
+\begin{assumption}[Types and Actions] For each $i=1,\ldots,n$, $A_i$ is a compact metrizable space, and either (a)~$T_i$ is a Borel space with $\T_i=\B(T_i)$, or (b)~$\T_i$ is universally complete.\footnote{ This assumption provides part of the sufficient conditions for the existence of measurable maximizers required for our existence result.
+Note that the applicable case, (a) or (b), may differ across the players. } \end{assumption}